rayary/catchfrauds-starterbot-java-v6/README.md

   |62|US|MCCREDIT|723703|999|USD|US|2014-02-26 14:24:25|lizeth-reichert@comcast.net|card978104|True

 - ## [Check 3](bot/checkpoint/Check3.java): User Check
-  Another pattern noticed was that in legitimate transactions the shopper_email are closely related.
+  Another pattern noticed was that in legitimate transactions the shopper_email were closely related.
 Where for fraudulent transactions the same card can be associated with widely different addresses.
-Check 3 will remove domain names, underscore, and periods from shopper_email and see if the address is the same as previous transactions.
+Check 3 will remove domain names, underscore, and periods from shopper_email and see if the address is the same as ones used in previous transactions.
   ```
   legit.loc[legit['card_number_hash'] == 'card840790']
   ```